Amar-412/SIH_25091/tlinker/README.md

-# Vicharak - NEP-2020 Timetable Generator
+# Vicharak - An Artificial Inteliigent Model for Timetable Generation

 A Python-based timetable generator that implements NEP-2020-aligned scheduling using OR-Tools CP-SAT solver.
 The application provides a comprehensive desktop interface for managing students, faculty, courses, and resources, with automated timetable generation capabilities.